chaoss/augur/docs/source/quick-start.rst

 Ubuntu download
 ~~~~~~~~~~~~~~~~~
-- In the search bar type "Download ubuntu".
+- Type "Download ubuntu" in the search bar.
 - Click on download (Prefer LTS version).
 Ubuntu will be downloaded.
 .. image:: development-guide/images/A14.png
   :width: 600